 Expenditures by specific-purpose committee.
 A specific-purpose political committee may not knowingly make political expenditures that exceed \$500 without filing a campaign treasurer appointment.
-Also, a political committee may not make campaign expenditures totaling more than \$500 to support or oppose a candidate in an election for a statewide office, the State Legislature, the State Board of Education, or a multi-county district office unless the political committee's treasurer appointment was filed at least thirty days before the election.
+Also, a political committee may not make campaign expenditures totaling more than \$500 to support or oppose a candidate in an election for a statewide office, the State Legislature, the State Board of Education, district judge, or multi-county district attorney unless the political committee's treasurer appointment was filed at least thirty days before the election.

 Expenditures by general-purpose committee.
-A general-purpose committee may not knowingly make political expenditures that exceed \$500 unless it has had its campaign treasurer appointment on file with the Ethics Commission for at least 60 days and has accepted contributions from at least 10 persons.
+A general-purpose committee may not knowingly make political expenditures that exceed \$500 without filing a campaign treasurer appointment.